Lectures 2025

 Global Security in an Age of Accelerated Change by Reza Parchizadeh

-Attack vector critical infrastructure in hybrid war Attacks on critical infrastructure are an instrument of hybrid warfare.
+Attack Vector Critical Infrastructure in Hybrid War Attacks on critical infrastructure are an instrument of hybrid warfare.
 Even before the use of armed force, this instrument is extremely popular for fighting an enemy without having to resort to armed force.
 Attacks are very cheap, and the impact can be immense.
 Our modern society is extremely dependent on infrastructures, which is why resilience and awareness of the threat situation are absolutely essential.
 How are our modern societies positioned here?
 What do we need to improve?
+(In German only)

 “Active Measures” to AI Infiltrators by Dietmar Pichler